 |Australia, Cook (Islands), Fiji (Islands), Guam, Kiribati, Marshall (Islands), Micronesia (Caroline Islands), Nauru, Niue, Norfolk Island, New Caledonia, New Zealand, Palau, Papua New Guinea, Pitcairn, Polynesia ( French), Saipan (Mariana Islands), Solomon Islands (Islands), Samoa (American), Scattered Islands, French Southern and Antarctic Territories, Tokelau, Tonga (Islands), Tuvalu, Vanuatu, Wake, Wallis & Futuna (Islands)|

-Where to buy stamps in Italy, and how to send letters or postcards in Italy
+Where to buy stamps in Italy, and how to send a letter or postcard in Italy

 Delivery times for Italian Postamail International mailings are:

 - Europe: delivery in 85% of cases in 8 working days (excluding Saturdays and holidays) beyond the day of shipment

 - Mediterranean Basin: delivery in 85% of cases in 12 working days (excluding Saturdays and holidays) beyond the day of shipment

 - North America and Oceania: delivery in 85% of cases in 16 working days (excluding Saturdays and holidays) beyond the day of shipment